Fire and rescue services

 Entry and exit conditions can change at short notice.
 Contact the nearest Embassy of Jordan for details about visas, currency, customs, entry and quarantine rules.

 Jordan’s international airports are open to commercial flights.
 Land and sea crossings are also open.
-You must register online before you travel on the Gateway 2 Jordan website.

 You must comply with additional rules for travellers if you stay more than one month.
 You must register with the police.
 You may also need to have medical and HIV tests.